cmcntsh/ReviewingWriting/README.md

 ![highlighting example](HighlightingFeedback.png)

-$\textcolor{lightgreen}{Looks good}$ - Things I highlight in green I generally find acceptable.

-$\color{gold}{Fix problem}$ - Things I highlight in yellow I think something needs to be fixed.

-$\color{lightgray}{In general I'll use some basic highlighting to denote sections I've reviewed.}$ Topic sentences of paragraphs will be highlighted in gray. $\colorbox{lightgreen}{Elements}$ that look good to me will be marked in green.
-I'll usually just mark the first word of sentences. $\colorbox{yellow}{Elements}$ that look problematic to me will be marked in yellow.
-(I’ll usually try to add a note of what I think needs to be fixed when using yellow highlighting.)
-Suggested changes will be made using track changes in Word.
-(You can review the changes and accept/reject them individually.
-You can also use accept all, but you should always review all change suggestions to see if they fit with your intended meaning.)
-It would be helpful to leave topic sentence highlighting, green highlighting, and unfixed problem highlighting in place as we exchange drafts.
-This will speed up the review process on subsequent drafts.
-We can remove the highlighting after the final revision of the paper.

 ### Track Changes and comments in Word:

 * This link explains how to use [Track Changes in Word](https://support.microsoft.com/en-us/office/track-changes-in-word-197ba630-0f5f-4a8e-9a77-3712475e806a).